Albertchong/Kubernetes-Tutorials/Kubernetes Tutorials 6 - Master Nodes installation.md

 ## How to Install Kubernetes Master Nodes on Coreos

-### First install 3 coreos node as server list below
+### First install 3 coreos node as the list below.

 # Server List